A secure, modular smart contract library for Arbitrum Stylus, written in Rust and inspired by OpenZeppelin Contracts.

 Stylus enables high-performance smart contracts in Rust, compiled to WebAssembly (Wasm), for deployment on Arbitrum chains.

-- Security-first contracts, ported from the
+- Security-first contracts, ported from the openzeppelin-contractslibrary.

-library. - Full support for
+- Full support for no_stdRust environments.

-Rust environments. - Ready-to-use unit and integration testing helpers, used in our own tests.
+- Ready-to-use unit and integration testing helpers, used in our own tests.

 - Familiar, well-documented contract APIs.